 - It gives you a significant competitive edge.
-Associating yourself with the Foundation and its members, other well-known and highly focused organisations tells your customers, staff and your business associates that you too are committed to achieving excellence. - You will be entitled to exclusive membership-only rates for all our training courses, seminars, conferences, and resources. - You are entitled to a range of membership benefits outline on the NZBEF website www.nzbef.org.nz - You can access the members-only section of our business improvement website, which provides access to presentations, information and allows networking with other organisations with similar attitudes and goals.
+Associating yourself with the Foundation and its members, other well-known and highly focused organisations - tells your customers, staff and your business associates that you too are committed to achieving excellence. - You will be entitled to exclusive membership-only rates for all our training courses, seminars, conferences, and resources. - You are entitled to a range of membership benefits outline on the NZBEF website - You can access the Knowledge Base, which is a members-only area of our business improvement website, which provides access to presentations, business improvement articles, award winning applications and business excellence links to other relevant business improvement websites

-Educational Programmes and Business Excellence Support Materials
+Educational Programmemememes and Business Excellence Support Materials

 The New Zealand Business Excellence Foundation provides a range of learning opportunities and resource materials.
-Full information can be sought through our Services Section on our website - www.nzbef.org.nz.
+Full information can be sought through our website or contact the Foundation at info@nzbef.org.nz